 While some of these stories may be exaggerated or based on superstition, they reflect the deep reverence and cultural significance of the Four-Faced Buddha in Thailand and other parts of Southeast Asia.

-Where is the Four-Faced Buddha Temple located in Thailand?
+Where is the Four-Faced Buddha Temple Located in Thailand?

 - Name: Erawan Shrine